jtmorris/tweet-this/readme.txt

 == Changelog ==
+= 1.5.2 =
+* Fix jQuery UI theme scope issues introduced in last update.
+* Added "Insert Shortcode Behavior" setting which allows users to choose to copy and paste resultant shortcode from Shortcode Creator dialog rather than have it automatically inserted.
+Serves as a last resort fallback for users reporting plugin conflicts (notably with OptimizePress), and those with the dreaded tinyMCE == undefined bug that keeps persisting.
 = 1.5.1 =
 * Changed behavior of "Disable URLs?" setting.
 This now only stops automatic URLs.
 Overridden URLs will still display.
 * Restricted jQuery UI theme scope to Tweet This content instead of globally in dashboard.